succession planning HR service delivery

 The future of compensation management and benefits

-For example, some corporate wellness technology programs offer activity-tracking smartwatches, such as the Apple Watch, to employees at no charge and reduced costs -- if they meet fitness goals.
+Benefits are an important part of a business's compensation program; compensation management software needs the flexibility to handle new types of benefits and changes to existing ones.
+For example, some corporate wellness technology programs offer activity-tracking smartwatches, such as the Apple Watch, to employees at no charge if they meet fitness goals.
 The watch's data, such as the number of steps taken per day, is collected.
-If an employee doesn't meet the goal, they may have to pay the full cost of the watch.
+If an employee doesn't meet the goal, they might have to pay the full cost of the watch.

-This was last updated in December 2021
+This was last updated in March 2024

 Continue Reading About compensation management